decargroup/miluv/docs/gettingstarted.md

 # Getting Started

 This page provides a guide on how to set up the MILUV devkit and dataset.
 The MILUV devkit is a Python package that provides tools to work with the MILUV dataset.
 Details on the dataset can be found [here](https://decargroup.github.io/miluv/docs/data).
 The devkit provides tools to load data from the dataset, visualize data, and run experiments on the dataset.
-The devkit is can be installed locally or can be run virtually using Docker, as outlined below.
+The devkit can be installed locally or can be run virtually using Docker, as outlined below.

 ## Devkit installation